InnovateForVegas/.github/CONTRIBUTING.md

 ### GitFlow vs CI/CD

-With distributed teams and schedules, voluntary time committments and differeing timelines, the use of [GitFlow](http://datasift.github.io/gitflow/IntroducingGitFlow.html) to organize code changes, feature changes, and other Pull Requests and Branching and whatnot, is sensible.
-A functional rhythm within a particular development team on a particular project component may deviate slightly from this workflow, but in order to enable easier onboarding of new contributors of varying skill levels, the GitFlow workflow baseline is a reasonable standard.
+With distributed teams and schedules, voluntary time commitments and differing timelines, the use of [GitFlow](http://datasift.github.io/gitflow/IntroducingGitFlow.html) to organize code changes, feature changes, and other Pull Requests and Branching and whatnot, is sensible.
+A functional rhythm within a particular development team on a particular project component may deviate slightly from this workflow, but in order to enable easier on-boarding of new contributors of varying skill levels, the GitFlow workflow baseline is a reasonable standard.

 However, GitFlow is not strictly compatible with Continuous Integration and Continuous Delivery/Deployment ideals.
 Using the typical *CI/CD* label is not always applicable.